 The Contractor shall maintain pay and benefit programs for its employees; provided, however, that employees scheduled to work fewer than 20 hours per week receive only those benefits required by law.
 Employees are eligible for benefits, subject to the terms, conditions, and limitations of each benefit program.
-Reimbursement for individual compensation is subject to the limits established by 41 U.S.C.
-4304(a)(16).

-- (1) Cash Compensation - (A) The Contractor shall submit the following, as applicable, to the Contracting Officer for a determination of cost allowability for reimbursement under the Contract: - i.
-Any proposed major compensation program design changes prior to implementation. - ii.
-Variable pay programs/incentives.
-If not already authorized under Appendix A of the contract, a justification shall be provided with proposed costs and impacts to budget, if any. - iii.
-In the absence of Departmental policy to the contrary (e.g., Secretarial pay freeze) a Contractor that meets the criteria, as set forth below, is not required to submit a Compensation Increase Plan (CIP) request to the Contracting Officer for an advance determination of cost allowability for a Merit Increase fund or Promotion/Adjustment fund: - The Merit Increase fund does not exceed the mean percent increase included in the annual Departmental guidance providing the WorldatWork Salary Budget Survey's salary increase projected for the CIP year.
-The Promotion/Adjustment fund does not exceed 1% percent in total.
+(1) Cash Compensation

-- The budget used for both Merit Increase funds and Promotion/Adjustment funds shall be based on the payroll for the end of the previous CIP year. - Salary structure adjustments do not exceed the mean WorldatWork structure adjustments projected for the CIP year and communicated through the annual Department CIP guidance. - Please note: No later than the first day of the CIP cycle, Contractors must provide notification to the Contracting Officer of planned increases and position to market data by mutually agreed-upon employment categories. - iv.
-If a Contractor does not meet the criteria included in (iii) above, a CIP must be submitted to the Contracting Officer for an advance determination of cost allowability.
-The CIP for a Contractor that has received Contracting Officer approval for having an Employee Compensation Program with the components identified under (a)(1) above should include the following components and data: - (1) Market analysis summary, including a comparison of average pay to market average pay. - (2) Merit Fund requests for each Employee Group (i.e., S&E, Administrative, Technical, Exempt/Non-Exempt) - (3) Aging factors used for escalating survey data - (4) Projection of escalation in the market - (5) Information to support proposed structure adjustments, if any. - (6) Analysis to support special adjustments or promotions that exceed the 1% Promotion/Adjustment fund authorized under Section III. (b) of Appendix A. - (7) Discussion of recruitment/retention issues (e.g., turnover and hiring) relevant to the proposed increase amounts - (8) A discussion of the impact of budget and business constraints on the CIP amount. - v.
-Reimbursed salary levels are used to establish the annual CIP fund.
+- (A) The Contractor shall submit the following, as applicable, to the Contracting Officer for a determination of cost allowability for reimbursement under the Contract: - (i) Any proposed major compensation program design changes prior to implementation. - (ii) Variable pay programs/incentives.
+If not already authorized under Appendix A of the contract, a justification shall be provided with proposed costs and impacts to budget, if any. - (iii) A Compensation Increase Plan (CIP).
+A Contractor that meets the criteria, as set forth below, is not required to submit a CIP request to the Contracting Officer for an advance determination of cost allowability for a Merit Increase fund or Promotion/Adjustment fund unless partmental policy exists to the contrary (e.g., Secretarial Pay freeze): - 1.
+The Merit Increase fund does not exceed the mean percent increase included in the annual Departmental guidance providing the WorldatWork Salary Budget Survey's salary increase projected for the CIP year.
+The Promotion/Adjustment fund does not exceed the mean WorldatWork promotional increases projected for the CIP year a d communicated through the annual Department CIP guidance. - 2.
+The budget used for both Merit Increase funds and Promotion/Adjustment fu ds shall be based on the payroll for the end of the previous CIP year. - 3.
+Salary structure adjustments do not exceed the mean WorldatWork structure adjustments projected for the CIP year and communicated through the annual Department CIP guidance. - Please note: No later than the first day of the CIP cycle, Contractors must provide notification to the Contracting Officer of planned increases and position to market data by mutually agreed-upon employment categories. - (iv) If a Contractor does not meet the criteria included in (iii) above, a CIP must be submitted to the Contracting Officer for an advance determination of cost allowability, unless the Contracting Officer, in accordance with subparagraph (m) obtains an audit of the Contractor's compensation and benefits system and of its incurred costs from either DCAA, or an independent public accounting firm under the DOE contract for such services.